SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 ## Exercise 4: Configure the connection

-Before our WordPress website will work we need to populate the database with data.
+Before our WordPress website is functional we would need to populate the database with the data.
 To do this, we are going to use The MySQL Workbench to connect to our Azure Database for MySQL that we already have up and running and use a script to restore data into the database.

 1. Open **MySQL Workbench** in your labvm.
 2. Click **OK** and ignore the unsupported operating system warning.